pcmichaud/micro/source/production_en.rst

 -  Given prices, profit maximization gives input demands and supply of the firm.
 We can compute the profits.

--  Given prices, endownments and profits, we can compute income and consumer demands.
+-  Given prices, endowments and profits, we can compute income and consumer demands.

 -  From excess demand functions, we can find the equilibrium price.

 Welfare theorems apply.
-The firm needs to be a price-taker.
+The firm needs to be a price taker.

-Python example
+Python Example
 ++++++++++++++

 |ImageLink|_